Hire FinTech Integration Engineers for Financial Services

 Even a small API change from a KYC provider can quietly block valid users from completing onboarding.

-Card authorization flows that seem fine in testing can start timing out in production, leading to declined transactions that should have gone through.
+There are performance issues that only show up under load, too.
+Card authorization flows that look fine in testing can start timing out in production, leading to declined transactions that should have gone through.

 And then there’s coupling.
-When a system relies too heavily on one provider’s structure, switching later becomes a long, risky effort.
-Our clients usually only notice this when they are in desperate need of flexibility.
+When a system leans too heavily on one provider’s particular structure, switching later becomes a long, risky effort, something clients usually only notice once they’re already in urgent need of the flexibility they don’t have.

 How to Vet Fintech Integration Engineers

-You reduce hiring risk when candidates can explain how systems fail, not just how they work, because integration work lives in those edge cases.
+You reduce hiring risk when candidates can explain how systems fail, not just how they work, since integration work really lives in those edge cases.

-Good candidates don’t stay abstract.
-When asked about payment retries, they’ll talk about idempotency keys, how they’re stored, and how to confirm whether a previous attempt succeeded.
-When discussing webhooks, they’ll bring up duplicate events, ordering issues, and fallback mechanisms like reconciliation jobs.
+Good candidates, when asked about payment retries, will talk through idempotency keys, how they’re stored, and how to confirm whether a previous attempt actually succeeded.

 Why Fintech Integration Engineers Are Hard to Hire